kanishkamisra/minicons/examples/surprisals.md

 '''
 ```

 You can also compute the overall sentence scores by using the `model.sequence_score()` function.
-By default it does so by normalizing the summed log probability score and dividing it by the length.
+By default it does so by normalizing the summed log probability score and dividing it by the length (i.e., number of tokens).
 To only get the overall log-probability, one would pass `reduction = lambda x: x.sum(0)` (for surprisals pass `lambda x: -x.sum(0)`) as an argument:

 ```py
 model.sequence_score(["The sketch of those trucks hasn't", "The sketch of those trucks haven't"], reduction = lambda x: x.sum(0))